quartiq/thermostat/README.md

 ## Thermo-Electric Cooling (TEC)

-- Connect Peltier device 0 to TEC0- and TEC0+.
+- Connect TEC module device 0 to TEC0- and TEC0+.
-- Connect Peliter device 1 to TEC1- and TEC1+.
+- Connect TEC module device 1 to TEC1- and TEC1+.
-- The GND pin is for shielding not for sinking Peltier currents.
+- The GND pin is for shielding not for sinking TEC module currents.

+When using a TEC module with the Thermostat, the Thermostat expects the thermal load (where the thermistor is located) to heat up with a positive software current set point, and cool down with a negative current set point.

+Testing heat flow direction with a low set current is recommended before installation of the TEC module.

 ### Limits